It All Begins With Your Decision To Be The Star In The Crowd

 Pro Tip

-Avoid adding your age, marital status, complete address, or religion as these may lead to potential (hidden) biases.
+Avoid adding your age, marital status, complete address, or religion, as these may lead to potential (hidden) biases.
 They are also personal information, and often unnecessary.

 Summary or Career Objectives